tanij/duckuments/docs/atoms_17_opmanual_duckiebot/atoms_17_setup_duckiebot_DB17-jwd/1_1_reproducing_ubuntu_image.md

 See: The procedure of how to shrink an image is explained in [](#howto-shrink-image).

-## TODO: Git LFS
+##  Git LFS

-Note: We should install Git LFS on the Raspberry Pi, but so far AC did not have any luck.
+TODO for Andrea Censi: We should install Git LFS on the Raspberry Pi, but so far AC did not have any luck.
 See [](#git-lfs-install).